etjones/ArduinoUnit/readme.txt

 Create a directory called ArduinoUnit under <arduino installation directory>\hardware\libraries.

-Copy all the files to this new directory.
+Copy all the files from the src directory to this new directory.

 Open a sketch in arduino and click Sketch | Import Library | ArduinoUnit to start unit testing.